Sorry, you need to enable JavaScript to visit this website.

 Medicare is a federal health insurance program for individuals who are either 65 and over, qualified persons with disabilities, and/or individuals with End Stage Renal Disease.
 A Medigap policy is a plan sold by a private insurance company which fills or supplements gaps in Medicare coverage.

 DISB does not regulate either Medicare health benefits or Medigap policies.
 These are regulated by the Centers for Medicare and Medicaid Services.
-However, DISB regulates the insurance Medicare Advantage plans, prescription drug plans and supplemental plans.
+However, DISB regulates the companies that sell insurance Medicare Advantage plans, prescription drug plans and supplemental plans.
 DISB can help you with navigating the system between private and public plans.

 What is COBRA?